PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Founded by Varyn as a method of keeping watch on the Overlords and their prisons
 	- Eventually left after clan lost sight of their specific goal and took a more broad approach to evil, similar to CotSF.
 - Worship Siberys
-	- Coautl are a creation of Siberys, along with dragons
+	- Couatl are a creation of Siberys, along with dragons
 - Varyn the Valiant
-	- Is actually the last remaining Coautl
+	- Is actually the last remaining Couatl
 	- AKA "Varyn Grayburn"
 	- Carried a fractured dragonshard fragment
-	- Joined the Clan several years after Hrothgar's birth
+	- Rejoined Clan Flameforge several years after Hrothgar's birth
 		- Wanted to be close enough to keep an eye on him
-		- Tried to restore Flameforge towards its original purpose
+		- Saw potential in Draven
 	- **Tragedy**: Regrets not sacrificing, no actions lead to good
 	- **Redemption**: Realizes everything has a purpose, saving Draven was his
 - Fought evil around Khorvaire